-In May and June, we had the great pleasure of welcoming trainers from a charity called the Speakers' Trust to work with our Y10 students.
-They delivered an exciting project funded by the Greenwich Museums Trust entitled "Picture Yourself"- a workshop which combined the history of art with the art of public speaking.
-The students worked in small groups throughout the day to discuss the symbolism hidden in a famous painting of Queen Elizabeth called "The Armada Portrait" and participated in confidencebuilding speaking activities.
+In May and June, we had the great pleasure of welcoming trainers from a charity called the Speakers Trust to work with our Y10 students.
+They delivered an exciting project funded by the Greenwich Museums Trust entitled "Picture Yourself" - a workshop that combined the history of art with the art of public speaking.
+The students worked in small groups throughout the day to discuss the symbolism hidden in the famous Armada Portrait of Queen Elizabeth and participated in confidence - building speaking activities.
 Towards the end of the day, all students prepared and performed a speech in front of their peers.
 Students surprised staff and themselves by delivering outstanding speeches on a wide range of topics linked to the painting, exploring a diverse range of ideas including equality, identity, wealth, power and the role of women.
 The trainers from the charity were incredibly positive about the manners, attitude and resilience of our students.
 It was a great privilege to watch students who had been so nervous in the morning confidently sharing their ideas in front of an audience and gaining meaningful, positive and constructive feedback.
-With public speaking being such an essential tool for further education and later life, we look forward to seeing Y10 build on what they have learnt in lessons and in form time- and hope to welcome the charity back to work with future groups!
+With public speaking being such an essential tool for further education and later life, we look forward to seeing Year 10 build on what they have learnt in lessons and in form timeand hope to welcome the charity back to work with future groups!